Team-Rebirth/Lethal-Rebirth/README.md

 - Additional Enemies
 - Additional Moons ([More info here](#moons))

-Thus, if you encounter errors while having installed a type of mod that is not **purely cosmetic**, please make sure that the error is not related to the added mod before reaching out to the Company support.
+If you encounter errors while having installed a type of mod that is not **purely cosmetic**, please make sure that the error is not related to the added mod before reaching out to the Company support.

 ### Known Incompatibilities

 - The [Female_Scavenger_Reskiner by TKronix](https://thunderstore.io/c/lethal-company/p/TKronix/Female_Scavenger_Reskiner/) is considered incompatible because of **severe issues** (game-breaking desync) in the past, probably caused by interaction with [The Femmployee Mod](https://thunderstore.io/c/lethal-company/p/TiltedTomb/The_Femmployee_Mod/) or the [ModelReplacementAPI](https://thunderstore.io/c/lethal-company/p/BunyaPineTree/ModelReplacementAPI/).
 - [Diversity by IntegrityChaos](https://thunderstore.io/c/lethal-company/p/IntegrityChaos/Diversity/) sadly is incompatible with some of the interiors added here and has generally been found to not work reliably enough in combination with the other mods to be recommended.
-Perhaps, if updated in the future, as planned by [IntegrityChaos](https://integritychaos.com/), it will be readded. **He is looking to have a maintainer for their mod.** Consider [joining their discord](https://discord.gg/W8YSVRdv2B) if you are interested.
+Perhaps, if updated in the future, as planned by [IntegrityChaos](https://integritychaos.com/), it will be readded. **He is looking to have a maintainer for their mod.** Consider [joining his discord](https://discord.gg/W8YSVRdv2B) if you are interested.
-- [LethalCompanyVR](https://thunderstore.io/c/lethal-company/p/DaXcess/LethalCompanyVR/) is incompatible with [CruiserImproved](https://thunderstore.io/c/lethal-company/p/DiggC/CruiserImproved/) currently and has been rather unstable with older pre-release versions of this modpack.
+- [LethalCompanyVR by DaXcess](https://thunderstore.io/c/lethal-company/p/DaXcess/LethalCompanyVR/) is incompatible with [CruiserImproved by DiggC](https://thunderstore.io/c/lethal-company/p/DiggC/CruiserImproved/) currently and has been rather unstable with older pre-release versions of this modpack.
+- [HDLCPatch](https://thunderstore.io/c/lethal-company/p/MintyMods/HDLCPatch/) can work but has been shown to work unreliably and cause issues.

+### Recommended Mods

+If you want to extend your experience in certain ways, here are additional packages we have found that should both be compatible and might appeal to you!

+- [DisableHelmetVisor by DeathWrench](https://thunderstore.io/c/lethal-company/p/DeathWrench/DisableHelmetVisor/): Annoyed by the visor?
+Remove it.
+- [SafeSoloScrap by ButteryStancakes](https://thunderstore.io/c/lethal-company/p/ButteryStancakes/SafeSoloScrap/): Solo scavenging too hard?
+Retain past day's scrap.
+- [LethalThings by Evaisa](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalThings/): Random but fun stuff like a rocket launcher, plushies, and a remote radar (which makes the already added remote mapper redundant...)
+- [EmergencyDiceUpdated by slayer6409](https://thunderstore.io/c/lethal-company/p/slayer6409/Emergency_Dice_Updated/): Want to gamble for luck or absolute chaos?
+Your chance lays here.s

 ### Moons